marridG/2020-EI339/report/report.md

 <a id="highlights"></a>
 ## Highlights

+0. Modern project management: [Github](https://github.com/marridG/2020-EI339) (Accessible after DDL 2021/01/07 00:00 UTC+8).
+For better report or codes layouts, the online version might be more preferable.
 1. Fully-annotated codes: both in function prototypes and between the lines.
 2. Carefully designed and wrapped functionalities: divide the board-extraction, Sudoku-board-formation, problem-solving processes into different packages and provide high-level APIs.
 3. Extensive experiment upon **(1)** influence of the selection of train and test datasets; *(2)** SudokuNet VS LeNet-5; **(3)** LeNet-5 activations (with analysis), training hyper-parameters.
+4. Error-tolerable CSP Sudoku solver.
-4. Construct real-world Sudoku problems set based on the published book `《全民数独》` and conduct tests upon the images captured from 5 angles: bird-view, left, upper, right and lower.
+5. Construct real-world Sudoku problems set based on the published book `《全民数独》` and conduct tests upon the images captured from 5 angles: bird-view, left, upper, right and lower.
-5. Analysis and solid intermediate results.
+6. Analysis and solid intermediate results.
-6. Some other implemented useful functionalities.
+7. Some other implemented useful functionalities.

 <br>